Consumers have gone nuts over coconut oil.

 It may be, however, that your skin would do much better on another type of oil.
 Here are some options you can try that help balance and moisturize without clogging pores.
 After all, coconut oil may be popular, but it surely isn’t the only oil with great benefits for skin!

-- Hazelnut: This one smoothes and tones skin, while minimizing the appearance of large pores and helping to absorb extra oil.
+Hazelnut smoothes and tones skin, while minimizing the appearance of large pores and helping to absorb extra oil.

-- Grapeseed: Packed with healthy antioxidants and vitamins, this light oil hydrates without feeling greasy, and helps tighten the look of your pores.
+Grapeseed is packed with healthy antioxidants and vitamins, this light oil hydrates without feeling greasy, and helps tighten the look of your pores.

-- Black cumin seed: Your skin will love the vitamins and minerals in this oil, but it also has a reputation for fighting oily skin, with it’s cleansing properties.
+Your skin will love the vitamins and minerals in this oil, but it also has a reputation for fighting oily skin, with it's cleansing properties.

-- Sunflower seed: This oil will help protect you from environmental stressors, while tightening and firming.
+This oil will help protect you from environmental stressors, while tightening and firming.

-- Olive: Anti-aging is this oil’s strength, as it has a unique combination of antioxidants.
+Anti-aging is this oil’s strength, as it has a unique combination of antioxidants.
 It also has healing properties.

 Those are the ones you want to look for.
 Here's a list of oils that don't work well with oily skin.